rat-pac/ratpac-two/doc/users_guide/command_interface.md

  * trigger: Applies a trigger logic to the digitized data.
  * reconstructor_bonsai: Performs event reconstruction using an algorithm like BONSAI.
  * output_ntuple: Writes selected event information (raw data, reconstructed quantities) to an output file.

-This would be set up in a macro with a series of `/rat/proc/add` and `/rat/procset` commands.
+A macro would typically contain a series of `/rat/proc` (or `/rat/proc/add`) and `/rat/procset` commands to build this chain.

 ### 5.3.
 Table of Processor Control Commands and Common Processors
 The following table outlines the essential commands for processor control and lists some common types of processors one might expect in ratpac-two.
 The actual names and parameters of processors must be derived from the ratpac-two distribution.

+**NOTE THIS NEEDS CHECKED IT IS LIKELY WRONG PLEASE SEARCH FOR THE CORRECT RAT PROC COMMANDS IN SOURCE**

 **Table 5.1:** Essential Processor Control Commands and Common Processors (Conceptual)

 | Command / Item                                    | Purpose / Description                                                      | Example (Conceptual)                                                                                         |